pannous/wasp/docs/faq.md

 Standard `JSON.stringify()` implementation calls `toJSON()` method if it is defined on the object, before stringifying the value.
 Such invocation might not be secure, and is not supported under Mark.

 JSON.parse() and JSON.stringify() also accept an optional parameter of a reviver and a replacer function.
-There are neither structured nor secure way to serialize and deserialize custom data types, thus no longer supported under Mark.
+There are neither structured nor secure way to serialize and deserialize custom data types, thus no numberer supported under Mark.

 Mark shall support serialize and deserialize custom data types under a separate project Mark Schema.